New to Chartio? We know the documentation can be a bit daunting at first, so we've highlighted some topics to help you

 Creating a basic chart

-From the top navigation, click Explore to open an empty Chart Creator.
+From the top navigation, click Explore to open the Data Explorer.

-The other path to the Chart Creator is through an existing Dashboard.
+The other path to the Data Explorer is through an existing Dashboard.
 From the Dashboards dropdown in the top navigation, select + New Dashboard or select an existing Dashboard.
 From the Dashboard, click + Add Element and select Chart.